CanevottiAlessia/miR-RF/README.md

    - `make_miR_testing.R`: R script for testing the model;
    - `example_input_sequences.txt`: Example of miR-RF input;
    - `format_headers.py`: Python script for formatting the input;
+   - `group_same_sequences.py`: Python script for grouping hairpins with different headers but same sequence;
    - `miR-RF_classes`: Directory of the second application.

 4. Use `miR_configuration_file.yml` file to configure an environment suitable for running miR-RF.
 It contains a specific set of channel configurations and package installations essential for the execution of the application.